Parental Responsibility

 • Education – What school will the children attend?
 Whose address will be used for school designation?
 Who will pay for school supplies, uniforms, and school related events?
 Do your children attend private or public school?
 Who will be responsible to pay for the education costs?

 • Emergencies – What is the time frame for notifying the other parent in an emergency?
-What authority does the parent who has the child have to consent to treatment?
+What authority does the parent who has the children have to consent to treatment?

 • Make-up Time – If one parent is unable to exercise time sharing with the children, under what circumstances will there be make-up time?

-Parents may want to divide up the areas, each taking responsibility for certain ones.
+Parents may want to divide up the areas, each taking responsibility for certain aspects of the child’s life.
 Some parents prefer to meet and discuss all issues together and reach a joint decision.
 Others may allow one parent to make the decisions and inform the other parent.

-There are no set rules for shared decision making, but the new law requires a description of how the parents will share the daily tasks of child upbringing and time sharing with each parent.
-It must also describe who is responsible for health care, school matters and activities and what communication methods the parents will use to contact the children.
+There are no set rules for shared parental responsibility, but the new law requires a description of how the parents will share the daily tasks of child upbringing and time sharing with each parent.
+It must also describe who is responsible for health care, school matters and activities, and what communication methods the parents will use to contact the children.

 © Copyright 2024 Honickman Law P.A.
 All rights reserved.
 Disclaimer | Privacy Policy | Community Involvement